Mario Vargas Llosa: Impact

-Vargas Llosa is considered a major Latin American writer, alongside other authors such as Octavio Paz, Julio Cortázar, Jorge Luis Borges, Gabriel García Márquez, Carlos Fuentes, and Isabel Allende.
+Vargas Llosa is considered a major Latin American writer, alongside other authors such as Octavio Paz, Julio Cortázar, Jorge Luis Borges, Gabriel García Márquez, Carlos Fuentes, Roberto Bolaño, and Isabel Allende.
 In his book The New Novel in Latin America (La Nueva Novela), Fuentes offers an in-depth literary criticism of the positive influence Vargas Llosa's work had on Latin American literature.
 Indeed, for the literary critic Gerald Martin, writing in 1987, Vargas Llosa was "perhaps the most successful ... certainly the most controversial Latin American novelist of the past twenty-five years".

 Most of Vargas Llosa's narratives have been translated into multiple languages, marking his international critical success.
 Vargas Llosa is also noted for his substantial contribution to journalism, an accomplishment shared by few other Latin American writers.
 He is recognized among those who have most consciously promoted literature in general—and, more specifically, the novel itself—as avenues for meaningful commentary about life.
 During his career, he wrote more than a dozen novels and many other books and stories, and, for decades, he was a voice for Latin American literature.

 A number of Vargas Llosa's works have been adapted for the screen: Peruvian director Francisco Lombardi adapted The Time of the Hero as The City and the Dogs in 1985 and released a film version of Captain Pantoja and the Special Services in 1999, and Vargas Llosa's cousin Luis Llosa adapted The Feast of the Goat in 2005.
 Aunt Julia and the Scriptwriter was turned into the English-language film Tune in Tomorrow in 1990.
 The Feast of the Goat has also been adapted as a theatrical play by Jorge Alí Triana, a Colombian playwright and director.

 After his death, The Guardian described Vargas Llosa as a "giant of Latin American literature", while The New York Times noted his impact "reverberated far beyond the borders of his native country".
 The Wall Street Journal called Vargas Llosa a "Marxist-turned-free-marketeer" who explored themes of "despotism, corruption, and fanaticism" in Latin America.